 The novel is a pack of lies hounding the truth.
 Carlos Fuentes

 Perfume River gives sense to young men struggling to decide which way to step.
-Perfume River is sense-making in our time when fact-checking has become an American cult, competing fact-checkers shouting out chosen ‘truths’ like back-woods fundamentalist preachers shouting out biblical verse against the back-sliders.
+Perfume River is sense-making in our time when fact-checking has become an American cult, competing fact-checkers shouting out chosen ‘truths’ like backwoods fundamentalist preachers shouting out biblical verse against the backsliders.

 I explain.

 Four characters, Robert Quinlan and his wife, Darla, Robert’s brother, Jimmy, and a homeless man, ‘Bob,’ are the main figures.
-Robert and Jimmy’s father, William, a WWII vet, is dying, and dies.
+Robert and Jimmy’s father, William, a WWII vet, dies.
 Peggy, their mother, Kevin, Robert’s grandson, and Jimmy’s hippy girlfriend, Linda, have clarifying roles.
 Butler establishes in the book’s opening line the novel’s essence.

 What are Robert Quinlan and his wife feebly arguing about when the homeless man slips quietly in?
 Moments later Robert could hardly have said.
 ObamaCare or Quinoa or the granddaughter’s new boyfriend.
 Something.